 In 1895 and 1903 the Montana legislature acknowledged homeschools.
 In 1980 Attorney General Mike Greeley issued an opinion, stating that the 1971 legislature had done away with home education with the school recodification bill.
 The 1971 bill was limited to cleaning up the statutes and was to bring no "substantive changes" in the education laws.
 As a result of Greeley’s opinion (what many regarded as erroneous), some homeschoolers were forced into court to defend their right to direct the education of their children.

 Advocates of parental control and choice in education worked to obtain protection for home and private education in the 1983 legislative session.
 There were several bills introduced in that session that were seeking to severely restrict alternatives to public education.
-The Senate wrote a compromise bill seeking to balance parent’s rights and state’s interests.
-The present home schooling requirements were adopted in that session (20-5-109 MCA).
+The Senate wrote a compromise bill seeking to balance parent’s rights and state’s interests - SB445.
+The present home schooling requirements listed in 20-5-109 MCA were adopted in that session.
 The State Board of Education was then asked to clarify the reporting requirements of this new law.
+(SB445 passed the full Senate 50-0)

 As recorded in the CLASS Review, Helena, MT 09/16/83, "The state Board of Public Education formally relinquished all interest and control over private education Thursday.
 By unanimous vote, the board approved a motion by Thomas Thompson of Browning declaring that it will take no further action of any kind with relation to non-public schools.